 He says he feels more confident about Suburb A, because finding staff is always a challenge.
-With a bigger pool of younger people to choose from, his gut feel is operations will run smoother in Suburb A than in the other suburbs.
+With a bigger pool of younger people to choose from, his gut feel is operations will run smoother in Suburb A.

 Finally, Christine says she feels fairly neutral about all 3 suburbs.

-She can see pros and cons in all 3 suburbs.
+She can see pros and cons in each.
 The high price per pizza in Suburb C caught her eye.
 There might be a better profit margin there.
-But the lower population makes her worry if there’s enough scale.
+But the lower population makes her worry there’s enough scale.
 Profitability is important to her.
-She feels more positive about suburb A than B because of the extra $2 value per pizza – a 14% price premium as she points out.
+She’s slightly more positive about suburb A than B because of the extra $2 value per pizza – a 14% price premium as she points out.

-So two hats down you say.
+Two hats down, you say.
 It feels like Suburb B started in front based on the facts.
 But Suburb A is pulling ahead as we take a wider view.

-You suggest moving on to look at the risks and challenges with each suburb.
+You suggest moving on to look at the risks.